Sheboygan Marsh Wildlife Area

 The formation of the marsh started as a large ice block, which melted and formed a kettle lake after the last glacial advance.
 After being a deep, open-water system for thousands of years, sedimentation eventually caused the lake to transform into a shallow-water marsh.
 Up to 50 feet of marl and peat is evidence that the glacial lake has been converted to a shallow-water marsh over the past 12,000 to 14,000 years.

 Native American tribes that occupied the marsh as far back as 12,000 years ago include the Menominee, Chippewa and Potawatomi.
 The earliest European settlements in the area date back to the mid-1800s.
-In 1870, Sheboygan businessman John Bertschy bought approximately 6,000 acres of what is now Sheboygan Marsh from the federal government, which acquired it from the Menominee Tribe in 1831.
-In order to drain the marsh for agricultural use, Bertschy dug ditches and removed the natural limestone dam.
+In 1870, Sheboygan businessman John Bertschy bought approximately 6,000 acres of Sheboygan Marsh from the federal government, which acquired it from the Menominee Tribe in 1831.
+To drain the marsh for agricultural use, Bertschy dug ditches and removed the natural limestone dam.
 However, this first attempt to drain the marsh failed and Bertschy went bankrupt.

 In 1937, the County purchased 6,349 acres of the marsh at a public foreclosure auction for $17,646.
 The current concrete dam was constructed under the federal Works Progress Administration in 1938.
 That same year, construction began on a campground, roadways, picnic shelters, concession stand, boat accesses, piers and a restaurant and tavern at the east end of the marsh adjacent to the dam site.
 This area and facilities are known as Broughton Sheboygan Marsh Park , managed separately from the current wildlife area by the Sheboygan County Planning Department .

-Today, wildlife, fish and forestry management of the 8,166-acre Sheboygan Marsh Wildlife Area is provided by Department of Natural Resources staff.
-In addition to managing the 752 acres of state-owned lands, the DNR manages the 7,414 acres of county-owned lands in accordance with a formal management agreement executed with Sheboygan County in 1984.
+Today, the Department of Natural Resources staff provides wildlife, fish and forestry management of the 8,166-acre Sheboygan Marsh Wildlife Area.
+In addition to managing the 752 acres of state-owned lands, the DNR manages the 7,414 acres of county-owned lands by a formal management agreement executed with Sheboygan County in 1984.

 Historically, the marsh area was a shallow-water marsh formed by a natural limestone dam in the Sheboygan River.
 The marsh water level dropped after the natural dam of limestone was removed and drainage ditches were dug.
 Since constructing a man-made dam to restore the historic level of the natural dam, water levels have been managed by attempting to imitate the fluctuations and draw-downs of a natural shallow-water marsh system.
 Today, management activities on Sheboygan Marsh are directed at habitat improvements for nesting and migratory waterfowl, small and big game animals, grassland and forest wildlife, fish and the development of facilities for compatible outdoor recreational pursuits.